No-Bake White Chocolate Pumpkin Fudge

 Directions

-1. Cut the coconut oil into about 8 pieces.
-In a microwave safe bowl, microwave the white chocolate chips and coconut oil on half power in 30 second increments, stirring after every 30 seconds.
+1. In a microwave safe bowl, microwave the white chocolate chips and coconut oil on half power in 30 second increments, stirring after every 30 seconds.
+It took me about 4 minutes total.
+If you prefer the stovetop, use a double broiler as white chocolate is easy to burn.
+It's much easier to do in the microwave!

 2. Once completely melted, take out of the microwave and add the pumpkin puree, spices and the seeds of the vanilla bean, if using.
 At first the oil might separate and it might look curdled.
 Just keep stirring and stirring.
 It'll come together after about a minute.